llvm/llvm-project/openmp/docs/design/Runtimes.rst

 LIBOMPTARGET_JIT_OPT_LEVEL
 """"""""""""""""""""""""""

-This environment variable can be used to change the optimization pipeleine used to optimize the embedded device code as part of the device JIT.
+This environment variable can be used to change the optimization pipeline used to optimize the embedded device code as part of the device JIT.
 The value is corresponds to the ``-O{0,1,2,3}`` command line argument passed to ``clang``.